JoshCheek/synseer/Readme.md

 ## Todo

-* Can we put jQuery into the npm packages instead of vendoring it?
 * Fix bug on main page when aggregating the data (it chooses the best score)
 * Each of the programs can be entered
 * Starts you over when you get it wrong